kamranayub/awesome-deved/README.md

 - [Beautiful Racket](https://beautifulracket.com/) - Online book on language-oriented programming using Racket by Matthew Butterick
 - [Practical Typography](https://practicaltypography.com/) - Online book on typography by Matthew Butterick
 - [Select Star SQL](https://selectstarsql.com/) - Interactive book that teaches SQL using a Texas Death Row dataset by Zi Chong Kao
+- [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/) - A timeless guide that equips software developers with practical techniques, tools, and principles.

 # Conference Talks

 - [Drawing the Invisible: React Explained in 5 Visual Metaphors](https://maggieappleton.com/reactpotato) - An amazing visual talk by Maggie Appleton that explains React just like it says.
+- [It's not what you read, it's what you ignore](https://www.youtube.com/watch?v=IWPgUn8tL8s) - Insights from Scott Hanselman on how to focus on value and stop working on things that are unimportant.
 - [Stop Drawing Dead Fish](https://www.youtube.com/watch?v=ZfytHvgHybA) - An incredible talk by Bret Victor about the essence of digital art.
 - [Wat](https://www.destroyallsoftware.com/talks/wat) - Widely shared talk on the quirks of JavaScript and Ruby by Gary Bernhardt.
+- [You are Not an Impostor](https://www.youtube.com/watch?v=l_Vqp1dPuPo) - A great dive into imposter syndrome and ways to deal with it.

 # Courses

 ## Single Learning Path

+- [DashingD3js](https://www.dashingd3js.com/d3-tutorial) - A nuts and bolts explanation of the D3 animation library.
 - [Epic React](https://epicreact.dev/) - Code-along interactive course and workshops that teach React fundamentals.
 19 hours of course material plus 10 hours of conversations with React experts.
 - [Hack Yourself First](https://hack-yourself-first.com) - A website made by Troy Hunt that showcases 50+ sloppy security practices as part of [his security course](https://www.pluralsight.com/courses/hack-yourself-first).
 - [Learn Git Branching](https://learngitbranching.js.org/) - Gamified interactive Git course that emphasizes branching.